15th Punjab Regiment: Early history

 The regiment was formed in 1922 by the amalgamation of the 25th, 26th, 27th, 28th, and 29th Punjabis into the British Indian Army.
 All five battalions were raised during the upheaval of the Indian Rebellion of 1857 by John Lawrence in Punjab.
 The 27th Punjabis served in Qing China during the Second Opium War in 1860–1862, while the 26th and 29th Punjabis participated in the Bhutan War of 1864–1866.
 All battalions saw service on the North-West Frontier of British India (now Khyber Pakhtunkhwa, Pakistan) and took part in the Second Anglo-Afghan War of 1878–1880, while the 26th and 27th Punjabis also served in the Third Anglo-Burmese War of 1885–1887.
 In 1901, the 27th Punjabis were dispatched to British Somaliland to suppress the resistance movement led by Diiriye Guure of the Dervish State.

 Formation

-When the 15th Punjabis were formed in 1922, it was organized into 5 battalions (including additions until World War II):
+When the 15th Punjab Regiment was formed in 1922, it was organised into active regular battalions, one training battalion and with one, later two Indian Territorial Force battalions (including additions until World War II):